LVR Calculator

 However, if the loan amount is the same but the property value is $378,000, the LVR will be around 79%.
 In this case, no LMI or low deposit premium is required.

-You must know that lenders do not consider the price you pay for the property.
+A key factor to consider is that lenders do not consider the price you pay for the property when they are evaluating your LVR.
 Instead, they determine the value of a property through their own bank valuation.
 It is possible that the price determined by the valuer is different from the purchase price of a property, which we will get into shortly.

 How to calculate LVR when you get a low valuation?